qdequele/42sh/README.md

 - cd + tab -> segfault
 - head doesn't have \0
 - ctrl + d was considered has EOF
-- do not delete line when ctrl + d
 - Leaks on unsetenv